-The freedom, open space, sense of adventure and romance stir my nomadic soul, but I’ll spare you the roadkill poetry.
-Road travel has always been a popular mode of tourism and it’s relevant again, ticking many boxes on the modern traveller’s list of requirements.
-Take your road tripping day dreamers on an immersive adventure they’ll be recounting for years to come.
+The freedom, open space, sense of adventure and romance stir the soul, but enough of the roadkill poetry.
+Road travel has always been a popular mode of tourism and it’s relevant again.
+Your destination comes built-in with plenty of road tripping adventures to lure the dreamers.

 Millennials cited lower vacation costs as their No.1 reason for taking road trips